raynamharris/TACC_Intro_for_Bioinformatics/README.md

-# Into to TACC for Bioinformatics
+# Intro to TACC for Bioinformatics

 By Rayna Harris
 June 21, 2016